Tools - Podcasts

 An extended discussion of Audacity and embedding an audio file within a web page.

-If asked for software suggestion by a teacher wanting to create several podcasts with his or her class, we would probably recommend Garageband.
-Garageband is a commercial product from Apple Computer that comes as part of the iLife suite.
-Recent Macintosh computers purchased for school settings may come with this software already installed.
-With Garageband you can create both podcasts and vodcasts.
+If asked for software suggestion by a teacher wanting to create several podcasts with his or her class, we would probably recommend iMovie.
+With iMovie you can create both podcasts and vodcasts.

-Additional information about Garageband, what can be done with this program, and an example.
+Additional information about iMovie, what can be done with this program, and an example.

 KidPix 3.x - Anyone can podcast